celanthe/dev-docs/docs/home/console.md

 This means you may interact with the remote device using your mouse as though you were physically touching the screen.

-Since Esper has obtained membership in SEAP (Samsung Enterprise Alliance Program), our platform now supports Samsung Knox-specific extensions and as a result can now provide the Remote Control feature available for any Esper provisioned Samsung devices running Knox 3.x or newer.
+As Esper has obtained membership in SEAP (Samsung Enterprise Alliance Program), our platform now supports Samsung Knox-specific extensions and as a result can now provide the Remote Control feature available for any Esper provisioned Samsung devices running Knox 3.x or newer.